sadawi/APIKit/README.md

 ### Serialization

-All models automatically convert to and from a dictionary representation through the `dictionaryValue` property.
+All models automatically convert to and from a dictionary representation of their `Field`s through the `dictionaryValue` property.

 ```
 person.dictionaryValue